bewilliams/PI_internet_availability_monitor/README.md

 Ping statistics are logged, then read by Logstash.
 The information is stored in elasticsearch and then exposed with Kibana.

-It is my hope that I can wrap all this up into a docker image, making deployment easy.
+The target for this is a Raspberry Pi running Raspbian.
+I would like to eventually wrap this up into a docker image.